meganz/sdk/README.md

 the Linux `inotify` and the MacOS `fsevents` interfaces.

 To build the reference `megacli` example, you may also need to install:

-* GNU Readline (`libreadline-dev`, `readline-devel`)
+* GNU Readline (`libreadline-dev`, `readline-devel`) on Mac, you will probably need to download the source and build it yourself, and adjust the project to refer to that version.

 For Android, we provide an additional implementation of the graphics subsystem using Android libraries.